mlhpdx/SimplestLoadBalancer/Readme.md

 0x11 0x11 [four bytes for ip] [two bytes for port] [one byte for weight (optional)]
 ```

-Each time such a packet is received the backend's "last seen" time is updated.
 The weight is optional, and if not in the packet the value specified at the command line will be used.
 Weights are applied in the traditional manner.

+Each time such a packet is received the backend's "last seen" time is updated.
 If 30 seconds passes without a backend being seen, it is removed.
 To immeadiately remove a target send a packet with 0x86 as the first byte instead of 0x11:

 ```
 0x86 0x11 [four bytes for ip] [two bytes for port]
 ```

-Using Linux bash, it's easy to send those packets to `/dev/udp/[admin ip]/[admin port]`.
+Using Linux `bash` it's easy to send those packets using the filesystem object `/dev/udp/[admin ip]/[admin port]`.
 For example, if your load balancer is listening on the default admin port `1111` at `192.168.1.11`, and you want to add a target with the IP `192.168.1.22` and port number `1812`:

 ```bash
 $ echo -e $(echo  "\x11\x11$(echo "192.168.1.22" | tr "." "\n" | xargs printf '\\x%02X')\x14\x07") > /dev/udp/192.168.1.11/1111